Parole: Prisoners of war

 In the United States, current policy prohibits US military personnel who are prisoners of war from accepting parole.
 The Code of the United States Fighting Force states: "I will accept neither parole nor special favors from the enemy."
 The position is reiterated by the Department of Defense.
 "The United States does not authorize any Military Service member to sign or enter into any such parole agreement."

+Outcomes

+According to a review by Jennifer Doleac, reductions in parole supervision was one of the most cost-effective ways to improve the rehabilitation of prisoners.

+Crime statistics show a large percentage of ex-convicts commit crimes after being released from prison (recidivism).